 Are fleas dangerous to dogs?

-First and foremost, fleas are an irritating parasite but one that’s unlikely to go away completely.
-A bit like the common cold.
-If the flea problem was such an easy one to win then there wouldn’t be as many flea treatment products on the UK market.
 However, having fleas can still lead to some serious problems if the infestation is bad enough and the dog does not get any treatment for a prolonged period of time.
 After all, fleas DO feed on your dog’s blood while they are there.
 Here is a list of potential problems your dog could face if they have fleas

 Flea bite dermatitis

 Flea bite dermatitis is one of the most common symptoms and problems dogs can get from an infestation.
-As the fleas move around, bite and suck on your poor canine’s blood they will cause a red lump which will lead to a terrible itch that they’ll furiously try and get rid of with scratching and biting at their skin.
+As the fleas move around, bite and suck on your poor canine’s blood they will cause a red lump which will lead to a terrible itch that they’ll furiously try to get rid of with scratching and biting at their skin.

 This constant aggravation of the skin can lead to bleeding and in some cases an infection surrounding the wound caused by itching, biting and scratching.
 If left unchecked the infection can cause some serious problems for your dog’s health and a visit to your vet.
 Even if you manage to give your dog flea treatment the infection left behind can still cause problems.